zastlx/public-wasm-test/README.md

 const matchmaker = new Matchmaker(randomSessionId);
 ```

-The Matchmaker, if a session ID is not passed, will create an anonymous account ad use that for all future requests.
+If a session ID is not passed, the matchmaker will create an anonymous account and use that for all future requests.

-> [!NOTE]
-> Upon constructing a Matchmaker, it will connect to and then infinitely reconnect to the matchmaker WebSocket.
-Using `<Matchmaker>.ws.close()` will **instantly reopen the connection**.
-If you need to close the Matchmaker, use `<Matchmaker>.close()`

-### Methods
-The Matchmaker, unlike the rest of the selfbot, heavily relies on promises & `async`.
-The Matchmaker also has several methods not intended for public use, and hence they will not be documented.

-### await getRegions();
+`async getRegions()` -
 This fetches the region list from the game and then returns it, as well as stores it in `<Matchmaker>.regionList`.

+Example usage:
 ```js
 const matchmaker = new Matchmaker();
 const regionList = await matchmaker.getRegions();